svandragt/htmxpress/README.md

     return trailingslashit( dirname( __FILE__ ) ) . 'templates/';
 });

-# A template mytheme/templates/example.php will then be loaded from `/htmx/example`
+# A template mytheme/templates/example.php will then be matched from `/htmx/example`
 ```